merretbuurman/EUDAT-http-api/docs/quick_start.md

 ### 3. controller

 The controller is what let you manage the project without much effort.

+** It would be cool to know a little more about it!
+E.g. what it is based on, whether it runs in a container, ... for example: rapydo is a python tool that is used to...
+All the user's interaction with the http-api installation uses rapydo.
+The commands to initialize, build, start or stop the http-api are passed to the rapydo tool.
+It runs outside the docker containers and takes care of starting and stopping the docker containers the http-api consists of.
+For more information, please check https://pypi.python.org/pypi/rapydo-controller

 Here's what you need to use it:

 ```bash